-The items in the Board's Balance Sheet at 31 March 2020 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Board's Balance Sheet at 31 March 2021 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

 Items Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries, commissioned by Strathclyde Pension Fund, is engaged to provide the Board with expert advice about the assumptions to be applied.
 The effect on the net pension liability of changes in individual assumptions can be measured.
-For instance, a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £2.894m.
+For instance, a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £3.366m.
 However, the assumptions interact in complex ways.
-During 2019/2020, the actuaries advised that the net pension liability had decreased by: £3.178m attributable to the updating of financial assumptions; £1.066m attributable to changes in demographic assumptions; and £0.137m due to other experience.
-The net liability had increased by £1.752m due to the expected return on pension fund assets.
+During 2020/2021, the actuaries advised that the net pension liability had increased by: £6.634m attributable to the updating of financial assumptions; decreased by £0.743m attributable to changes in demographic assumptions; and increased by £0.589m due to other experience.
+The net liability had decreased by £5.759m due to the expected return on pension fund assets.